Koriganp/koriganpayne/README.md

 Nice CSS too!

 Your project has been set up correctly and your code looks great.
 Your Milestone 1 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You're clear to begin on [Milestone 2a](https://bootcamp-coders.cnm.edu/projects/personal/milestone-two/).

+## Milestone 2&alpha; Feedback
+Your content strategy is good, but I have some concerns regarding the accuracy of the wireframes.
+I also want to caution you that parallax should only be enabled on desktop/laptop widths as it is likely to cause issues on mobile.
+This is generally pretty easy to do with some simple jQuery.

+If Axure is proving difficult to use, I would opt for [Mockflow](https://mockflow.com/) instead.
+You may find better results with this tool, and it provides appropriately scaled templates for desktop and mobile devices.
+This can be a big help.
+The scale of these wireframes isn't accurate:

+- The general proportions (aspect ratios) between mobile and desktop aren't right.
+Mobile is tall and narrow, desktop is wide.
+At this level only a general approximation is needed, but these are pretty far off.
+That's where Mockflow's mobile and browser templates can be a big help.
+- The size and scale of the text and UI components is much too small.
+- Having text span the width of a desktop or laptop screen is generally considered too long of a line length for comfortable reading.
+You'll lose engagement fast.
+- Icons are looking jumbled down at the bottom on the mobile wireframe.
+- Where do you plan to feature the contact form?
+This wasn't addressed in the content strategy.

+Think of the wireframes as a "road map" for your front end development.
+The more accurate and complete they are the better your development phase will go.
+I recommend that you take another shot at these before you begin development.

+If you anticipate a longer scroll on your page, I might consider a navigation solution to help users easily navigate your site.

+Parallax scroll is generally JavaScript driven, and there are many libraries out there of widely variable quality.
+One you might want to consider using is the [Rellax.js](https://dixonandmoe.com/rellax/) library.
+It's regularly maintained and of good quality.

+Your Milestone 2a passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Circle back with me about your wireframes if you're having any issues.
+If you're going to recreate a set, I'll be happy to bump your grade to Tier III if you have a new set complete by Monday 10/6/17.

+### Edits &amp; Suggestions
+- Isolate the CSS for this Milestone documentation from the CSS file you'll use for your project.